Definition: Branding design

 Riding the rebrand wave?
 Here’s what you need to know

 Branding has emerged as a top priority for companies looking to differentiate, and 2019 is shaping up to be the year of the rebrand.
-Before companies take the leap, here are three things to consider.
+Three things to consider.